larpix/larpix-control/README.md

 has a corresponding attribute in the `Configuration` object.
 Per-channel attributes are stored in a list, and all other attributes are stored as a simple integer.
-(This includes everything from single bits to values such as "reset cycles," which spans 3 bytes.) **Warning**: there is currently no type checking or range checking on these values.
-Using values outside the expected range will lead to undefined behavior, including the possibility that Python will crash _or_ that LArPix will be sent bad commands.
+(This includes everything from single bits to values such as "reset cycles," which spans 3 bytes.)

 `Configuration` objects also have some helper methods for enabling and disabling per-channel settings (such as `csa_testpulse_enable` or